eliaswendt/mcfp-optimizer/README.md

 ## How to build it
-This project can be built with Rusts' build tool and package manager Cargo.
+This project can be built with Rust's build tool and package manager `Cargo`.
 Follow https://www.rust-lang.org/learn/get-started to install it.

 Then use the following command to build and run the program: